Activated Sculpture – FINAL

 1. How is your sculpture physically organized?
 Show details.

-2. How will the viewer be engaged?
+engaged?
 Be detailed and use color/texture/collage to show this.

 3. What does the viewer complete?
 Descriptions/diagrams in the drawings should address this.